tw0sb/antivehicleremove/README.md

 # antivehicleremove

-Annoyed from retards making your cars unusable?
+Annoyed from hackers making your cars unusable?
 This is a simple script for FiveM that detects/logs and punishes players that remove other players from their cars.

 Includes simple yet powerful configuration to suite your needs.